Felix-Okeyo/Felix-Okeyo/README.md

 ### Hello there 👋

-Hello, I'm Felix a full-stack software development.
+I'm Felix and I do full-stack software development.

 ### 🛠️ Technologies and Tools